Using the Data API for Aurora Serverless v1 - Amazon Aurora

 You can use the standard endpoint (rds-data.region.amazonaws.com) or one of the VPC-specific endpoints to call the Data API within the Amazon VPC.
 The standard Data API endpoint automatically routes to the Amazon VPC endpoint.
 This routing occurs because the Private DNS hostname was enabled when the Amazon VPC endpoint was created.

-Calling the Data API
+Calling RDS Data API

-The Data API provides the following operations to perform SQL statements.
+Data API provides the following operations to perform SQL statements.

 Data API operation